See what questions

 Migraine (medical condition): Migraines are a form of chronic recurring headaches.
 It is mistaken to assume that any form of chronic headache is a migraine, as migraines have very special symptoms, and there are numerous other causes of chronic headache: tension headache, and others; see also the list of underlying conditions for headache in general.
 Even within migraine there are several subtypes including both with and without a preceding aura, basilar artery migraine, and even headache-free migraine where there is no headache!

 Migraine: The most common type of vascular headache is migraine.
-Migraine headaches are usually characterized by severe pain on one or...
+Migraine headaches are usually characterized by severe pain on...
 (Source: excerpt from Headache -- Hope Through Research: NINDS)

 Search to find out more about Ophthalmoplegic migraine: